-The following options would be explored for accommodating additional middle school students from the Rock Spring Master Plan:
+The following options would be explored for accommodating additional middle school students from the Rock Spring Sector Plan:

 - Determine if the capacity of existing middle schools can be increased.
 At the middle school level, currently planned expansions of North Bethesda and Tilden Middle Schools will take both schools up to a capacity for around 1,200 students.
-This increase will address projected enrollment through 2021-2022.
+This increase will address projected enrollment through 2023-2024.
 However, these expansions are not expected to be capable of accommodating the full build-out of the 2010 White Flint Sector Plan, let alone additional students from the White Flint 2 and Rock Spring plans.
 Options to expand these schools could be explored in the future, perhaps taking them up to 1,500 student capacities. - If increasing the capacities of existing middle schools in the Walter Johnson cluster, above the planned 1,200 capacities, is infeasible or insufficient to address enrollment increases, then consider whether there is available capacity in middle schools surrounding the Walter Johnson Cluster.
-The only adjacent cluster with space available at its middle schools is the Winston Churchill Cluster, where both Cabin John and Herbert Hoover Middle Schools are
+The only adjacent cluster with space available at its middle schools is the Winston Churchill Cluster, where both Cabin John and Herbert Hoover Middle Schools are projected to have space available.
+Reassignments to these schools could be considered in the future.

-- projected to have space available.
-Reassignments to these schools could be considered in the future. - If it is not possible to address middle school enrollment increases through expansion of schools in the Walter Johnson Cluster, or through reassignments to middle schools in adjacent clusters, then the opening of a new middle school could be considered.
+- If it is not possible to address middle school enrollment increases through expansion of schools in the Walter Johnson Cluster, or through reassignments to middle schools in adjacent clusters, then the opening of a new middle school could be considered.
 A new middle school could be provided by the following option: - Construct a new middle school.
-There are two future middle school sites in the vicinity of the Walter Johnson Cluster: the Brickyard Middle School site is in the Winston Churchill Cluster and the King Farm Middle School site is in the Richard Montgomery Cluster.
-If building a new school at these locations is not considered feasible, then the purchase of a middle school site could be considered.
+There is one future middle school site in the vicinity of the Walter Johnson Cluster: the Brickyard Middle School site is in the Winston Churchill Cluster.
+If building a new school at this location is not considered feasible, then the purchase of a middle school site could be considered.